Oracle EPM Cloud has Changed.

 How do these changes impact current customers?

 Let's analyze this by customer scenario.

 - Stay on your current license agreement until it expires and then transition to the new license model.
 This is the simplest path, although it may not be the most affordable option for some customers.

-- Migrate to new license model and cancel your existing agreement.
+- Migrate to a new license model and cancel your existing agreement.
 Use Lifecycle Manager (LCM) to archive off existing objects, create a new agreement and migrate the archived objects to the new environment.
 The BSO cubes can be tweaked to leverage the new hybrid BSO functionality.
-This would require a robust retest of all the rules, formulae and performance.
-This is more complex than option 1, however it may save cost.
+This would require a robust retest of all the rules, formulae, and performance.
+This is more complex than option 1, however, it may save cost.

 - For customers today using a single, value-priced solution ($125 per user per month) such as ARCS, FCCS, and PBCS you will have to pay more post-license expiry unless they intend to expand into more than one business process.
 Oracle believes these customers will see the value in accessing a capable EPM stack.
 This doesn't change the fact, however, that it is now more expensive unless the customer is already using 3+ EPM solutions.